Operation Toan Thang III: March

 On 29 March at 08:15 units of the armored cavalry squadron of the 25th Infantry Division operating 16 mi east-southeast of Tây Ninh engaged an enemy force.
 The unit was supported by artillery, helicopter gunships and tactical airstrikes until the enemy withdrew at 10:00 leaving 19 dead and two individual and two crew-served weapons.
 At 09:00 a unit of the 1st Brigade, 1st Cavalry Division was landed 15 mi north of Tây Ninh where it was engaged by an enemy force, reinforcements were landed and artillery, helicopter gunship and tactical air support were provided in an engagement that continued until 20:00.
 U.S. losses were eight killed while PAVN/VC losses were unknown.
 At 11:10, a mechanized infantry unit of the 1st Brigade, 25th Infantry Division about 6 mi east of Tây Ninh, received heavy fire.
 Contact was lost at about 19:30.
 In a sweep of the area the next day the bodies of 36 PAVN/VC were found.
 U.S. losses were two killed.
 At 13:40 a unit of the 199th Light Infantry Brigade located a weapons cache 4 mi northeast of Bến Lức.
 At 14:40 mechanized infantry from the 1st Brigade, 1st Infantry Division located a weapons cache 4 miles east of Quần Lợi Base Camp.

 On 30 March at 07:45 a unit of the armored cavalry squadron of the 1st Infantry Division received fire from an enemy force 6 mi northeast of Dầu Tiếng.
 In the hourlong battle eight PAVN/VC were killed and two AK-47s and one light machine gun were captured; U.S. losses were three killed.
 At 09:30 a unit of the armored cavalry squadron of the 1st Infantry Division engaged a PAVN force 7 mi northeast of Dầu Tiếng in a two hour long battle.
 The PAVN lost 30 killed and four AK-47s captured while U.S. losses were eight killed.
-At 10:00 the 1st Cavalry Division's Phước Vĩnh Base Camp received five rounds of 107mm rocket fire, artillery was directed onto the launch site resulting in a secondary explosion.
+At 10:00 the 1st Cavalry Division's Phước Vĩnh Base Camp received five rounds of 107 mm rocket fire, artillery was directed onto the launch site resulting in a secondary explosion.
 At 10:45 a unit of the 2nd Brigade, 1st Cavalry Division engaged an enemy force 6 mi east-northeast of Phú Cường killing seven PAVN/VC and destroying 25 bunkers and a tunnel.
 At 11:30 1/9th Cavalry helicopter gunships engaged ten PAVN 6 miles east-northeast of Phú Cường killing all ten.
 At 11:40 a unit of the armored cavalry squadron of the 1st Infantry Division sweeping the area 5 mi north-northeast of Dầu Tiếng engaged an enemy force killing seven.
 Another element of the squadron killed a further 38 PAVN in the same area at the same time.